rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/_index.md

 ## Node Pools

 Using Rancher, you can create pools of nodes based on a [node template](#node-templates).
-The benefit of using a node pool is that if a node loses connectivity with the cluster, Rancher will automatically create another node to join the cluster to ensure that the count of the node pool is as expected.
+The benefit of using a node pool is that if you delete an unhealthy node from the cluster, a new node will be created to keep the cluster count active.

+By default, if you have a pool of nodes, but one loses connectivity and goes inactive, rancher does not automatically spin up a new node until the inactive node is deleted from Rancher.
+As of Rancher v2.3, you can configure a node pool so that a node is deleted and replaced if it becomes inactive for a specified number of minutes.

 Each node pool is assigned with a [node component]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#node-components) to specify how these nodes should be configured for the Kubernetes cluster.